Training structure

 Faculty of Science

-This teaching unit is dedicated to the presentation of inorganic materials and nanomaterials for use in the biomedical field (imaging, therapy, implants).
-It builds on the knowledge acquired in UE HAC930C (Development of materials for health).
-The aim is to develop health issues and inorganic materials and nanomaterials in diagnostics, therapy and wellness.
-Strategies for developing the inorganic materials and nanomaterials of the future based on therapeutics and multifunctionality, and intelligent materials will also be addressed.
+This teaching unit is dedicated to the presentation of inorganic materials and nanomaterials intended for use in the biomedical field (imaging, therapy, implants).
+This teaching unit builds on the knowledge acquired in teaching unit HAC930C (Development of Materials for Health).
+It aims to develop health issues and inorganic materials and nanomaterials in diagnosis, therapy, and well-being.
+Strategies for developing the inorganic materials and nanomaterials of the future based on theranostics and multifunctionality, as well as smart materials, will also be addressed.

-The course comprises lectures and tutorials.
-Students will be offered a group project on the (theoretical) study of an inorganic material or nanomaterials for health.
+The EU includes lectures and tutorials.
+Students will be offered a group project on the (theoretical) study of inorganic materials or nanomaterials for health.

 CM: 11

-Strategy and tools for organic synthesis
+Strategy and tools in organic synthesis

 ECTS